The Pinterest Guide for Small Business Websites

 We love Pinterest to the point of obsession, and we devoutly keep the the Wix boards there active and fresh.
 But when Pinterest launched in 2010, not everyone was on board.
 In the social media world, Pinterest was always seen as an unusual network.
 A social platform that doesn’t revolve around the users’ lives but around beautiful visuals?
 Many observers were quick to label Pinterest a “niche community”, but with 70 million users (and growing!), Pinterest keeps strengthening its position as a major actor in the social scene, and it has a special appeal for business owners.

 Pinterest-driven sales are on the rise, with Pinterest shoppers spending more than twice as much as shoppers on Facebook and Twitter.
-It’s clear that online retailers – especially in the fields of fashion, gastronomy, design, house & gardening and arts & crafts – should include Pinterest into their online marketing strategy.
+It’s clear that online retailers – especially in the fields of fashion, gastronomy, design, house & gardening and arts & crafts – should give Pinterest marketing a try.

 With that in mind, we put together this guide to help small business owners establish a powerful Pinterest account.
 These five steps will put you on the right track towards enhancing your brand and increasing sales through Pinterest.